-Middle school is when kids begin to try on adult identities to figure out who they want to be.
-They come to realize that they don’t like certain things that their parents do or think, and want to make their own decisions, pick out their own things, and figure out their own likes and dislikes.
+Middle school is the time when kids begin to try on adult identities to figure out who they want to be.
+They come to realize that they don’t like certain things that their parents do or think and want to make their own decisions, pick out their own things, and figure out their own likes and dislikes.

 But just as it’s impossible to look at a shelf full of jeans in the department store and instantly know which ones you’re going to like the best, so too is figuring out who you want to be.

-Building a unique identity isn’t a forgone conclusion and requires some rocky years of trying on those new clothes, new behaviors, new friends, and often a complete new sense of self.
-Your child might play in the band, become a student representative, try out for a new sport or a part in the school play.
-Who knows, she could be great at performing, right?
-She has visions in her head of being the next Emma Stone in La La Land, so when her new persona draws criticism, it sends a definite message: You’re not good at this.
+Building a unique identity requires some rocky years of trying on those new clothes, new behaviors, new friends, and often a completely new sense of self.
+Your child might play in the band, become a student representative, try out for a new sport, or audition for the school play.
+Who knows, they could be great at performing, right?
+Your daughter might have visions of being the next Emma Stone in La La Land, so when her new persona draws criticism, it sends a definite message: You’re not good at this.
 You’re not good at being you.

 This is one of the main reasons why self-esteem is tender in middle school.

-Besides trying to fund this whole experiment (which is a lot), there is something you can do to promote self esteem in middle school.
+Besides trying to fund this whole experiment (which is a lot), there is something you can do to promote healthy self-esteem in tweens.
 If you’ve ever watched the sitcom The Goldbergs, you’re familiar with uber-mom Beverly Goldberg and her “mom goggles,” through which she sees everything her kids do as perfect.
 We all wear our mom goggles from time to time, and our kids know it.
-When we say, “You are the funniest, cutest, greatest kid I know!” we mean it, and it is meaningless to them because they expect you to say it.
+When we say, “You are the funniest, cutest, greatest kid I know!” we mean it.
+But, it is meaningless to them because they expect you to say it.

 When it comes to supporting your own kids, instead of repeating the same old compliments, look for the unexpected.
 If your child is the family comedian, telling her she’s so funny won’t have much impact.
 But noting how calmly she negotiated the neighbor kids’ dispute and telling her “you are a mediator” will be more memorable.